“You only get one chance to make a first impression”

 For current clients

-We will do one submission for you free of charge, when we have worked with you within the past month.
+We will do one submission for you free of charge, if we have worked with you within the past month.

 For first-time clients

-For first-time clients, we charge the first submission at $199.
-For all clients, further submissions are $70 each.
+For first-time clients, we charge the first submission at $220.
+For all clients, further submissions are $135 each.
 If we are doing multiple submissions for you, we will negotiate a rate depending on their complexity.
-(Please note all fees subject to gst.)
+(Fees include gst for Australian clients.)

 The fine print